bcgov/public-cloud-techdocs/docs/bc_govs_aws_landing_zone_overview.md

 For BC Government Ministry teams working in the AWS Public Cloud, it's crucial to understand the high-level overview of the logging components integrated into the ASEA.
 These components include CloudWatch, CloudTrail, and a centralized Log Archive, each playing a vital role in maintaining a secure and compliant cloud environment.

-#### CloudWatch
+#### CloudWatch Logs

-- **What is it**: AWS CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
-It provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+- **What is CloudWatch Logs**: CloudWatch Logs, a part of AWS CloudWatch, focuses on log management.
+It enables collection, monitoring, and analysis of log data from AWS resources and applications.
+Ideal for DevOps, developers, and IT managers, it provides essential capabilities for real-time log monitoring and operational troubleshooting.

-- **Log Groups are Immutable**: In the ASEA architecture, all CloudWatch Log groups are configured to be sent using Amazon Kinesis to S3 for centralized immutable log retention.
-This setup ensures the integrity and security of log data.
+- **Immutability of Log Groups**: In the ASEA architecture, CloudWatch Logs groups are rendered immutable due to Service Control Policies (SCPs).
+This immutability is crucial for maintaining the integrity and security of log data, ensuring logs are preserved in their original state for security audits and compliance purposes.

-- **Retention**: The CloudWatch log group retention period should be set to a medium retention period, such as 2 years, to enable easy online access and facilitate operational monitoring and troubleshooting.
+- **Retention Policy**: The retention period for CloudWatch Logs groups is automatically set to 30 days.
+This duration is optimal for regular monitoring and immediate operational analysis.
+For long-term retention and audit purposes, logs are sent to a centralized log archive using Amazon Kinesis, where they are retained for 2 years.
+This two-tiered approach to log retention ensures that operational needs are met while also maintaining compliance with data retention policies.

 #### CloudTrail